-The AD9864 also provides the means for controlling the switching characteristics of the digital output signals via the DS (drive strength) field of the SSICRB.
-This feature is useful in limiting switching transients and noise from the digital output that may ultimately couple back into the analog signal path, potentially degrading the AD9864's sensitivity performance.
-Figure 34 and Figure 35 show how the NF can vary as a function of the SSI setting for an IF frequency of 109.65 MHz.
+The AD9864 also provides the means for controlling the switching characteristics of the digital output signals via the drive strength (DS) field of the SSICRB.
+This feature is useful in limiting switching transients and noise from the digital output that may ultimately couple back into the analog signal path, potentially degrading the sensitivity performance of the AD9864.
+Figure 35 and Figure 36 show how the NF can vary as a function of the SSI setting for an IF frequency of 109.65 MHz.
 The following two observations can be made from these figures:

 - 1. The NF becomes more sensitive to the SSI output drive strength level at higher signal bandwidth settings. - 2.
 The NF is dependent on the number of bits within an SSI frame that become more sensitive to the SSI output drive strength level as the number of bits is increased.
-As a result, one should select the lowest possible SSI drive strength setting that still meets the SSI timing requirements.
+Therefore, select the lowest possible SSI drive strength setting that still meets the SSI timing requirements.

-Figure 34.
-NF vs. SSI Output Drive Strength $(VDDx = 3.0 \text{ V}, F{CLK} = 18 \text{ MSPS}, BW = 10 \text{ kHz})$
+Figure 35.
+NF vs. SSI Output Drive Strength (VDDx = 3.0 V, $f{\text{CLK}} = 18 \text{ MSPS}$, BW = 10 kHz)